bids-standard/bids-website/docs/extensions/process-proposed.md

 -   facilitate communication between other BEP's and their BEP Leads (there's often overlap and co-dependencies between extension proposals)
 -   provide consistent support to BEP Leads & Working Groups

-During the first half of the meeting BEP Leads will have up to 5 minutes alloted provide updates on their BEP.
+During the first half of the meeting BEP Leads will have up to 5 minutes allotted provide updates on their BEP.
-BEP Leads should be prepared to use their alloted time to discuss the status of their BEP.
+BEP Leads should be prepared to use their allotted time to discuss the status of their BEP.
 Updates should include (but are not limited to) some of the following:

 -   Quick updates on changes since the previous meeting; what phase they're presently on and which they expect to reach by the next meeting.